NVA Webbing belt, gray, surplus

 Strongly in the spirit of World War 2, the East German NVA based their combat webbing on the traditional system consisting of a belt and Y-straps.
 However, because we are talking about East Germany after all, they made it all from slippery nylon-like Dederon, making the usual "disintegration-when-donned" and "sailing pouch" problems of the WW2 kit even worse.

-In conclusion: while the kit was quite tough, it was still a piece of shit.
+In conclusion: while the kit was quite tough, it still sucks big time.
 If you want to experience it, we occasionally have the components on sale.

 Our sales pitch is that these are actually pretty good trouser belts.
 The buckle won't open on its own and the adjustments seem to hold well.